Chasing Whereabouts

 • Check with your provider if your existing insurance covers drone flights.

-If you lend your drone, ensure the person flying it has the proper certification and registration.ave already covered in Flying Drone in Europe.
+If you lend your drone, make sure the person flying it has the proper certification, registration details, and insurance documentation.

 Know the Flight Restrictions & Categories